ImpactInsights/valuestream/README.md

   <img src="docs/static/valuestream.png">
 </p>

 [ValueStream](https://medium.com/@dm03514/valuestream-devops-metrics-observing-delivery-across-multiple-systems-7ae76a6e8deb) provides a centralized view into key DevOps delivery metrics: Issues, Pull Requests, Builds and Deploys.
-If you’ve ever wondered how long tickets are open, or how long deployments take or the success rate of deployments, or the duration of pull requests, ValueStream can help you.
-ValueStream is a standalone HTTP service that listens for events (webhooks) from Github and Jenkins.
+ValueStream is a standalone HTTP service that listens for events (webhooks) from a variety of software platforms.
 ValueStream ships as a standalone service and using it is as easy as:

 - Starting valuestream and point it to an opentracing compliant backend (jaeger, lightstep, datadog, etc)
 - Configuring github/jenkins webhook to point to value stream